Drewe Henley: Career

 Henley appeared in film, television and theatre productions.
 These included episodes of Z-Cars, UFO, The Avengers and Randall and Hopkirk (Deceased) and a three-week run of Henry V in 1968 in which he played the lead role.

 He is known for his role as X-Wing pilot Red Leader (Garven Dreis) in the film Star Wars Episode IV: A New Hope (1977), a role for which he was mistakenly credited as Drewe Hemley.
 Henley used an American accent for the part; the role had limited physical movement as Henley's character remained in the cockpit for much of the film which Henley found difficult.
 Unlike many of the actors in the first released film in the series, Henley's performance was not dubbed in post-production.
 Henley interpreted his character as an experienced battle veteran and so opted to play him without any excitement in his voice.
 Director George Lucas disagreed with this so they compromised so that Red Leader would at first be formal but as the battle progressed become more excited.

 The performance was Henley's final one on film, as he was diagnosed with bipolar disorder, then known as manic depression, shortly after completing his part and retired from acting.
 When the Special Edition cut of Star Wars Episode IV: A New Hope was released in 1997 it featured an additional scene of Henley in which he talked with Luke Skywalker (Mark Hamill) and Biggs Darklighter (Garrick Hagon).
 Henley was pleased with the scene's addition, although his credit was not corrected.

 Personal life

 He was married to actress Jacqueline Pearce for three and a half years from 1963 until they divorced.
-He married actress Felicity Kendal in 1968 and they had one son, Charley, a special effects technician.
+He married actress Felicity Kendal in 1968 and they had one son, Charley.
 They divorced in 1979 after he became manic depressive.

 According to an interview with Kendal in 2000, Henley had become a "former" manic depressive.
 Henley and his illness were discussed in her autobiography White Cargo.
 He and his third wife, Lyn Henley, ran a bed and breakfast in Devon, and they were married until her death in 2015.